Mark Hanretty: Later career

+Dancing on Ice

-In 2011 and 2012, Hanretty appeared on ITV's Dancing on Ice.
+Since 2011, Hanretty appeared on ITV's Dancing on Ice.
 He was partnered with Nadia Sawalha in series 6 in 2011.
 They were voted out early along with Angela Rippon and Sean Rice.
 In series 7 in 2012, Hanretty was partnered with Rosemary Conley.
-They were the 6th couple eliminated.
+They were the sixth couple eliminated.
 Hanretty skated with Oona King in series 8 in 2013.
 On 20 January 2013, he dislocated his shoulder as he was about to perform the survival skate but a doctor moved it back into place and the couple completed the performance.
 They were eliminated at the end of the show.
+Hanretty was set to be paired with Bonnie Langford for the ninth series, however was forced to withdraw due to injury and was replaced by Andrei Lipanov.